kilhage/tiny-gpt/docs/attention.md

 ## Why multi-head attention exists

-A single attention head must choose _one_ way to relate tokens.
+A single attention head provides **one communication channel**.

-Language requires many relationships to be considered simultaneously.
+It defines:

+- one notion of similarity (one Q/K space),
+- one competition over tokens (one softmax),
+- one way to copy information (one V space).

+That means a single head must collapse all relationships into one weighted mix.

+Language does not work that way.

+At any moment, a token may need to consider:

+- syntactic structure,
+- semantic reference,
+- long-range patterns,
+- local context,
+- formatting or positional cues.

+These relationships are not compatible in a single similarity space.

-Multi-head attention provides:
+Multi-head attention solves this by providing multiple independent communication channels.

-- multiple independent match functions (Q/K spaces),
-- multiple independent copy channels (V spaces).
+Each head:

+- asks a different question,
+- attends to different tokens,
+- copies different information.

+The outputs are then combined.

+> Multi-head attention is not redundancy — it is factorized communication.

+Or equivalently:

-> Multi-head attention is like running several different searches over the same sentence in parallel, then combining the evidence.
+> Multi-head attention is like running several independent searches over the same context in parallel, each optimized for a different kind of relationship.

 Heads are not explicitly assigned roles; specialization emerges naturally during end-to-end training.